Jersey Shore: A-to-Z guide

-It’s been eight years since we first met eight super tan twenty-somethings who would introduce new words into our vocabulary and customs into our lifestyles.
-To celebrate the fact that all of the cast are A) still alive, B) not in prison, and C) returning to screens in 2018, we’ve put together an A-Z guide of the hit MTV show.
-Let’s call it, a walk down memory boardwalk.
+It was 2009 when we first met eight super-tan twentysomethings who would introduce new words into our vocabulary and customs into our lifestyles.
+To celebrate the fact that the cast is A) still alive, B) not in prison, and C) able to return to screens in 2018, we've put together an A–Z guide of the hit MTV show.
+Let's call it a walk down memory boardwalk.

-In the real world, you’d never want to lose your backpack.
+In the real world, you'd never want to lose your backpack.
 What would you do without your pencils and books?
-But Jersey Shore isn’t the real world.
-Here, where backpacks are someone who follows you around so closely it feels like they’re right on top of you (*cough* Sammi *cough*), you want to lose your backpack and hope no one ever returns it.
+But Jersey Shore isn't the real world.
+Here, where a backpack is someone who follows you around so closely it feels like they're right on top of you (*cough* Sammi *cough*), you want to lose your backpack and hope no one ever returns it.

 Cabs are here

-It’s certainly not the nicest way to describe a woman’s woo-ability, but it became one of the show’s most memorable catchphrases nonetheless.
-When the guys were in a bar or club and wanted to assess a girl’s, um, desire to head home with them for the night, they’d label the ladies “DTF” — a.k.a.
+It's certainly not the nicest way to describe a woman's woo-ability, but it became one of the show's most memorable catchphrases nonetheless.
+When the guys were in a bar or club and wanted to assess a woman's, um, desire to head home with them for the night, they'd label her "DTF" — a.k.a.
 Down to…well, you get the idea.

-With all due respect to Burger King, ahead of the recent MTV revival announcement, E! gave us the closest we’ve gotten to a true Jersey Shore reunion.
-In August, the network aired Reunion Road Trip, which briefly brought Mike, Pauly, Snooki, JWoww, and Sammi back together.
+With all due respect to Burger King, before the MTV revival announcement, E! gave us the closest we had gotten to a true Jersey Shore reunion.
+In August of 2017, the network aired Reunion Road Trip, which briefly brought Mike, Pauly, Snooki, JWoww, and Sammi back together.
 Yes, they were missing a few roommates and were not allowed at their go-to spots, but it still felt like the good old days (minus the partying, hooking up, and punches).

-Before there was twerking there was the Jersey Turnpike.
+Before there was twerking, there was the Jersey Turnpike.
 Unfamiliar?
-It’s a toll road in New Jersey…and also a dance move made famous by Deena.
-See below for visual guide on how to turnpike for yourself.
+It's a toll road in New Jersey — and also a dance move made famous by Deena.
+See below for a visual guide on how to turnpike for yourself.

 Every superstar has that one environment where they flourish.
 LeBron James has Madison Square Garden.
 Lin-Manuel Miranda has the Broadway stage.
-The Jersey Shore cast has Karma.
+The Jersey Shore cast had Karma.
 You would never know what was about to go down when they rolled into their favorite club.
-There could be a fight or some Jersey turnpiking or one of them might just pee behind the bar (I’m looking at you, JWoww).
+There could be a fight, or some Jersey Turnpiking, or one of them might just pee behind the bar (I'm looking at you, JWoww).